-Whether your second-hand board is in perfect condition or needs a few things, buying a board with ample parts and accessories available is a great idea to have the best riding experience.
+Whether your used board is in perfect condition or needs a few things, buying a board with ample parts and accessories available is a great idea to have the best riding experience.
 There are two issues here - parts and accessories.
 Experienced electric skateboarders know that parts run out, break, and need to be replaced.
 Electric skateboards are a complex personal transport vehicle - the ability to replace broken parts is essential.

 Accessories are fun, but not a must.
 If you’re buying a second hand Meepo, for example, you know that you can buy all of the accessories (bash guard, skateboard bag) that fit your board perfectly.

 Having the ability to get parts and accessories for your electric skateboard is a must-have if you’re buying second hand.
 You don’t want to buy a skateboard from a company that no longer exists or who doesn’t have a long term commitment to its riders.